Happyland (song)

 "Happyland" is a song by Swedish singer Måns Zelmerlöw.
 The song was released as a digital download on 2 February 2018 through Warner Music Group as the fourth single from his seventh studio album Chameleon (2016).

 Music video

-A music video to accompany the release of "Happyland" was first released onto YouTube on 9 February 2018 at a total length of four minutes and four seconds.
+A music video to accompany the release of "Happyland" was first released online, to a YouTube channel, on 9 February 2018 at a total length of four minutes and four seconds.